 • theological student doing a youth or children’s practicum;

-• Warden of Altar Servers or coordinator of the altar serving team where the team includes children.
+• Warden of Altar Servers or coordinator of the altar serving team where the team includes children

 Church authorities may also require other people to obtain a Clearance for Service (see section 60(3) of the Professional Standards Uniform Act).

-Use this Clearance for Service flowchart as resource to determine when a Clearance for Service is required (click anywhere on chart to access links):
+Use this Clearance for Service flowchart as resource to determine when a Clearance for Service is required (click anywhere on chart to access links): Clearance for Service Requirements

 Requirements for a Clearance for Service: